Laminating Pouch Carrier Sheets: Should You Be Using Them?

 However, if your pouch carrier starts to appear dog-eared, rough around the edges or has creases forming then you’ll want to replace it.

-At JFK Binding, we also stock a range of long life laminating pouch carriers, called ‘Lifejackets’.
+At JFK Binding, we also stock a range of long life laminating pouch carrier sheets, called ‘Lifejackets’.
 These are made from Teflon, allowing the heat to penetrate the pouch and document without damaging the carrier itself.
 This means they last longer, and time after time you finish with excellent results on any laminator.

 Anything else you want to know about carrier sheets?

 We hope that our guide has covered all the main questions you might need to know about laminating pouch carriers.
 However, if there’s anything we’ve missed or if there’s any other questions you have then just get in touch.
 We’d be happy to answer any questions you have.
-Alternatively, you can browse our full range of laminating products here.